lehnertu/LiberaSpark-OPCUA/README.md

 Build
 ==============
 The server is built with a cross-compiler running on a Linux system for the ARM target CPU of the device.
+An example file for the environment settings ist provided.
+In most cases it should be sufficient to edit the first line of that file to set the correct path to the toolchain.

 The OPC UA stack needs to be downloaded and built.
 This can be done on the development system - there is no binary code produced at this stage.